ajahne/blog/_posts/2019-2-28-getting-feedback-as-a-manager.md

 ---
 One of the most important goals as leader is to create a culture of feedback.
 To foster an environment of healthy debate and discussion, a place where constructive feedback is given throughout the organization - amongst peers, to and from leadership, and across teams.
 As leaders, the building of this culture starts with us.

-As managers we want to grow and become better teammates, coaches, and leaders.
-We cannot do this without guidance.
-We cannot do this without criticism.
-To be our best, we must obtain feedback from our teams.

 To encourage a culture of feedback as a leader, we must first prove we can take it.
 To that end, we must not start by **giving** feedback but, instead start by **getting** it.
 This will give people the confidence and comfort to have open conversations with us and with others.

 > We, as leaders, must exemplify the behavior we want to see, further enabling and promoting it in our teams.